About NOS

 The NOS has nearly 850 full time staff, some 450 of whom work for the News department, around 190 for the Sports department and around 20 for the Events department.
 NOS staff and studios are based in Hilversum, along with most other broadcasting and audiovisual companies in the Netherlands.

-Board of directors: Gerard Timmer (CEO) and Geert Hofman (CFO).
+Board of directors: Renate Eringa (CEO) and Geert Hofman (CFO).

 News